 - Detailed information on applying for free school transport is on the Applying for Transport page on the Wiltshire Council website.

 - New parents: if you are not sure whether your child will qualify for transport to St John’s, complete the application form (download from Wiltshire Council website or below- designed to be completed on a PC/Laptop, NOT a mobile phone) and submit it to Wiltshire Council.
 A member of the Entitlement Team will assess the application and advise you accordingly.

 - Year 7-11 students who currently have free school transport do not need to re-apply for next year unless their status has changed e.g. moved address.

-Free school transport is only available to students in year 7 – 11 who live more than three miles from St John’s and within the transport catchment area as determined by Wiltshire Council.
+Free school transport is available to students in Years 7 – 11 who live more than three miles from St John’s and within the transport catchment area as determined by Wiltshire Council.
 This is reduced to two miles for students who receive free school meals or the maximum level of working tax credit.